Aptayu/JDBC/README.md

 # JDBC
-This has two branches one has core jbdc second one has spring jdbc
+This one has spring jdbc